SoftwareBrothers/app-bootstrap/README.md

 Next, remove all `.git` folders and push needed parts to your repositories.

+*Alternative approach*

-Alternative approach is to cherry peak the things you want to include in your project - this is also ok.
+...is to cherry peak the things you want to include in your project - this is also ok.

 ## What does it contain